Angular momentum dependence in multiphoton ionization and attosecond time delays

 To sum up, the asymptotic approximation used to analyze the \Rabbitt{} experiments can be qualitatively significantly improved by calculating the \(A_{\kappa\lambda kl}\) coefficients more accurately.
 This naturally leads to distinct photoionization delays accumulated by individual partial waves in the free-free transition.
 Consequently, such approach allows improved interpretation of angular dependence and angular averaging of \Rabbitt{} oscillation, where multiple non-equivalent partial waves mix and interact.
 Also, neither use of \textit{ab initio} time-dependent method, nor of the second order perturbation theory are needed to obtain the amplitudes: the only input data are the one-photon ionization amplitudes.

 While there is no closed-form expression for the value of the integral in Eq.~\eqref{eq:Tlli}, its numerical evaluation can be done at rather low computational cost.
 Additionally, it is a \textit{universal} coefficient that can be tabulated once and for all and used for any target.
-In our implementation the integration range is divided into two regions as follows: \begin{itemize} \item The region \(r < r_1\) before some asymptotic distance \(r_1\) is integrated using Levin quadrature~\cite{Levin}, which is well-suited for highly oscillatory functions and has proved invaluable for the R-matrix multi-photon method~\cite{Benda2022}. \item The asymptotic region \(r_1 < r < +\infty\) is treated by regularization using a decreasing exponential, expansion of both Coulomb functions in asymptotic series and by integrating their product term by term using asymptotic integration by parts~\cite{AymarCrance,Benda2021}. \end{itemize} The parameter \(r_1\) is subject to convergence checking, but we have found the value of \(r_1 = 100\)~a.u.\ to give good agreement with direct second-order perturbation theory calculations demonstrated in Section~\ref{sect:results}.
+In our implementation the integration range is divided into two regions as follows: \begin{itemize} \item The region \(r < r_1\) before some asymptotic distance \(r_1\) is integrated using Levin quadrature~\cite{Levin}, which is well-suited for highly oscillatory functions and has proved invaluable for the R-matrix multi-photon method~\cite{Benda2022}. \item The asymptotic region \(r_1 < r < +\infty\) is treated by regularization using a decreasing exponential, expansion of both Coulomb functions in asymptotic series and by integrating their product term by term using asymptotic integration by parts~\cite{AymarCrance,Benda2021}.
+This is similar to the regularization technique in the recent article~\cite{Ji_2024_cc}, though in the present method the damping coefficient can be always set to zero before evaluating the asymptotic formulas numerically. \end{itemize} The parameter \(r_1\) is subject to convergence checking, but we have found the value of \(r_1 = 100\)~a.u.\ to give good agreement with direct second-order perturbation theory calculations demonstrated in Section~\ref{sect:results}.